 The online training can be accessed at the link below.
-Please click on the green “Enroll for Free” tab at the top right corner of the page.
 You will be prompted to create an account to login to the course.
 This will allow you to revisit the course at a later date to review the materials or, if you cannot complete the course in one session, you can return at a later time and complete the remaining modules.

-Please read through all sections of this presentation (topics listed on the left side of the screen).
-You will be required to successfully complete a 10-question certification exam (located under the "Tasks" tab) upon completion of the course materials in order to receive your certification and be eligible to apply or retain rental permits within the City of Newton.
-The exam questions are taken directly from the course materials, so it's important that you thoroughly read each section.
+Please read through all sections of this presentation.
+You will be required to successfully complete a 10-question certification exam (located at the bottom of the course module page) upon completion of the course materials in order to receive your certification and be eligible to apply or retain rental permits within the City of Newton.
+The exam questions are taken directly from the course materials, so it’s important that you thoroughly read each section.
 Once you have completed the course the City will be notified and your certificate will be emailed to you.

 WHAT IS THE COST OF CRIME FOR RENTAL PROPERTY OWNERS?

 - The suspension or loss of your city license to rent the unit